ferasMoh/Angular-CRUD-Frontend/README.md

 ## Tasks
-in admin part you can add tasks to users , when you add a task all this task data will show inside a mat-table in admin part , and when user open his account it will see his tasks inside a html card , and when user complete his task he can press on complete button to completed , then this task it will show as completed Task inside status column in admin part .
+in admin part you can add tasks to users , when you add a task all this task data will show inside a mat-table in admin part , and when user open his account he will see his tasks inside a html card , and when user complete his task he can press on complete button to completed , then this task will show as completed Task inside status column in admin part .

 ## Users
-in admin part you can press on Users button to see all users , you can delete user from database and change his status ( Active , In-active ), if user status is In-active then user can't login to his account if user tasks is not finished then admin can't delete user until he finish his tasks.
+in admin part you can press on Users button to see all users , you can delete user from database and change his status ( Active , In-active ), if user status is In-active then user can't login to his account if user tasks is not finished his tasks then admin can't delete this user until he finish his tasks.